alephium/old-wiki/src/GPU-Miner-Guide.md

+# GPU Miner Guide

-You must first follow the steps in the [[Mainnet Guide]], in order to download, configure, start your node and use Swagger (or any other OpenAPI clients).
+You must first follow the steps in the [Mainnet Guide](Mainnet-Guide.md) in order to download, configure, start your node and use Swagger (or any other OpenAPI clients).

-### Create a new miner wallet
+## Create a new miner wallet

-First, you must create a dedicated wallet for mining (as opposed to a *traditional wallet*, a *miner wallet* have multiple addresses which are used to collect mining rewards for each group).
+First, you must create a dedicated wallet for mining (as opposed to a _traditional wallet_, a _miner wallet_ have multiple addresses which are used to collect mining rewards for each group).

 You can create a miner wallet (please note the definition of the field `isMiner`) by doing a POST with the following data on `/wallets`.